This kitchari recipe is Ayurvedic, cleansing, and authentic. It's a simple, porridge-like mix of rice and mung beans, ready in 40 minutes.

 - 4 cups water

-- 1 tablespoon ghee, coconut oil or avocado oil for vegan-friendly
+- 1 tablespoon butter or ghee, avocado oil for vegan-friendly

 - 1 teaspoon cumin seeds

-- ½ teaspoon minced fresh ginger, or a pinch of ground ginger powder
+- ½ teaspoon minced fresh ginger, or a pinch of ginger powder

 - ¼ teaspoon ground turmeric